 Facing Underage Drinking Charges?
 Contact our Atlantic City, New Jersey Underage Drinking Defense Lawyers

 If your son or daughter is facing serious New Jersey state charges in Superior Court for underage possession of alcohol or consuming beer, wine, or liquor before age 21 he or she faces a disorderly persons offense which is criminal in nature and stays on one’s permanent record.
-The experienced criminal defense attorneys of John J. Zarych can fight to protect your son or daughter from the full extent of legal consequences call 800-508-9786 or contact us online.
+The experienced criminal defense attorneys of John J. Zarych can fight to protect your son or daughter from the full extent of legal consequences, schedule a free consultation today.